Complete Realization of Energy Landscape and Non-equilibrium Trapping Dynamics in Spin Glass and Optimization Problem: Methods

-\emph{Models Studied} - We consider a system with $N$ Boolean variables $s_i=\pm 1$, such that $i=1,\dots,N$ and $\vs$ denotes the $N$-tuple $(s_1, s_2, \dots, s_N)$ representing a variable configuration.
+We consider a system with $N$ Boolean variables $s_i=\pm 1$, such that $i=1,\dots,N$ and $\vs$ denotes the $N$-tuple $(s_1, s_2, \dots, s_N)$ representing a variable configuration.
 We then denote the energy or objective function of the system as $E(\vs)$.
 Here, we examine two glassy systems as examples, namely (i) spin glasses~\cite{mezard1987spin} and (ii) $K$-satisfiability problems~\cite{malik2009boolean}.
+Here, we studied random instances; the difference between the energy lanscapes of random instances and those instances with planted solutions~\cite{barthel2002hiding, krzakala2012reweighted} is worth studying and will be studied elsewhere.

 For \emph{spin glasses}, each $\vs$ is a configuration of Ising spins and $E(\vs)$ is given by

 where $J_{ij}=+1$ with a probability $f_+$ and otherwise $J_{ij}=-1$; the adjacency matrix $a_{ij}=0,1$ characterizes different graph topologies.
 We multiply $E$ by a factor of $1/2$, such that a single spin flip leads to a unit change in energy.
 Depending on the topology, the parameter $f_+$ and the temperature, the spin system exhibits various phases such as paramagnetic, ferromagnetic and spin glass phases~\cite{mezard1987spin,sherrington1975solvable}.